linwiz/Raspberry-Pi-Web-GPIO/README.md

 Copy the init.d/gpioserver to your system's init.d directory.

-chmod it to allow execution and enable it to run on startup:
+chmod it to allow execution and enable it to run on startup.
 ```
 sudo cp init.d/gpioserver /etc/init.d
 sudo chmod +x /etc/init.d/gpioserver